 Although NICE provides guidance on using Radiotherapy for treating Dupuytren’s on the NHS, it is not mentioned for similar conditions such as Ledderhose or Plantar Fibromatosis.
 There are centres in the UK that treat Ledderhose with radiotherapy, both on the NHS or private.
-Click on the little map lower down this page to get a list, or go to our doctors page.
+A list of the clinics can be found on our Doctors page.

 It is not fully understood how radiotherapy helps, but it works best when performed on nodules that are considered active i.e. growing.
 When cells are in their active phase they are most sensitive to radiation.
 Radiation affects the development of the cells and slows their growth and therefore slows progression in Dupuytren’s and Ledderhose.
 This is because the overall growth of nodules is dependent on cell growth being faster than cell death.